 Fly-tipping is the illegal disposal or dumping of liquid or solid waste onto land or water that is not permitted to receive it.
 The waste is usually dumped to avoid the costs associated with legal disposal.

-Fly-tipped waste can be found anywhere, on roadsides, in lay-bys or on private land.
+Fly-tipped waste can be found anywhere, on roadsides, rural locations, in lay-bys or on private land.
+It can be perpetrated by individuals or by organised crime gangs.

 Larger scale fly-tipping can involve several truckloads of construction and demolition waste being illegally disposed of.